aristonl/hydra/README.rst

 Contact
 -------
   You can contact us via `Discord <https://discord.gg/SNXBh4w3nW>`_ or through the mailing list, hydra-inferno@googlegroups.com.
+See CREDITS or MAINTAINERS for specific developer contact info.

 License
 -------